-In October 2017, Chemours executed a build-to-suit lease agreement to construct a new 312,000-square-foot research and development facility on the Science, Technology, and Advanced Research campus of the University of Delaware ("UD") in Newark, Delaware ("Chemours Discovery Hub").
+In October 2017, Chemours executed a build-to-suit lease agreement to construct a new 312,000-square-foot R&D facility on the Science, Technology, and Advanced Research campus of the University of Delaware ("UD") in Newark, Delaware ("Chemours Discovery Hub").
 Chemours was deemed to be the owner for accounting purposes during construction of the facility.
 Construction was completed in the fourth quarter of 2019, and, upon its completion, Chemours evaluated whether a sale occurred for purposes of sale-leaseback accounting treatment.
 The Company determined that this transaction did not qualify for sale-leaseback accounting, and, as a result, the leasing arrangement is considered to be a financing transaction.
 At completion of the construction, the build-to-suit lease liability was reclassified as a financing obligation within long-term debt, net, and the build-to-suit lease asset was capitalized in property, plant and equipment, net.
-At December 31, 2019, a financing obligation of \$95 and property, plant, and equipment of \$95 are recorded on the Company's consolidated balance sheet.
+At December 31, 2020 and 2019, a financing obligation of \$94 and \$95, respectively, are recorded on the Company's consolidated balance sheet.